QMCPACK/qmcpack/docs/sCI.rst

 CIPSI wavefunction interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The CIPSI method is implemented in the QP code :cite:`QP` developed by the Caffarel group.
+The CIPSI method is implemented in the QP code :footcite:`QP` developed by the Caffarel group.
 Once the trial wavefunction is generated, QP is able to produce output readable by the QMCPACK converter as described in :ref:`convert4qmc`.
 QP can be installed with multiple plugins for different levels of theory in quantum chemistry.
 When installing the "QMC" plugin, QP can save the wavefunction in a format readable by the QMCPACK converter.

 In the following we use the :math:`C_2O_2H_3N` molecule
 (:numref:`fig13`) as an example of how to run a multireference